NxStatic/NxStaticSounds/README.md

 # NxStatic Sounds

+## Project Overview
-This is my attempt in creating a sounds library.
+NxStatic Sounds is my attempt in creating a sounds library from scratch.

+## Technical Challenges

+## Solutions Implemented

+## Technologies Used